Temporary Faculty Pool - Lecturer in Africana Studies

 - Copies of unofficial transcripts from all relevant educational programs.

-For inquiries contact Dr. Meta Schettler, Chair: email@example.com.
+For inquiries contact Dr. Meta Schettler, Program Coordinator, email@example.com

 The position advertised will remain open until filled.
 Interviews may follow.
 Qualified applicants not hired at this time will remain in this pool for future consideration.